Save Extra Cost & Increase Your ROI Buy Now

 2. Iterative Model

-Brief Explanation Of How Iterative Model Works:
+Brief Explanation of How Iterative Model Works:

-The iterative model starts by dividing the software system into multiple sub-functional, and each Iterative process will be developed separately using the same SDLC process (requirements, design, coding testing and support).
+The iterative model starts by dividing the software system into multiple sub-functional, and each Iterative process will be developed separately using the same SDLC process (requirements, design, coding testing, and support).

 In the third version of the software product increment, the final product will be presented to the client, evaluated by the clients, & ready to make it live.